-To develop sensible response to great classics in translation and fine tune analytical skills with a view to achieving a broad, wholesome vision of life various genres - Poetry, Fiction, Short Story and Drama - by a judicious selection.
+To generate a broad vision of life by making the students to come to grips with universal problems and varied life situations various genres - Poetry, Fiction, Short Story and Drama - by a judicious selection.
 It should instill in the students a spirit of enquiry and further exploration.